michaltykac/proshade/README.md

 ### Simple access

 Similarly to the dynamic library case, there are three types of examples available for the python modules.
 The first set of examples (files named *simpleAccess_...* ) show the *black box* experience, which is similar to using ProSHADE binary.
 The user needs to create the **ProSHADE_settings** object and can then supply it with all the settings values which will then drive the ProSHADE computations.
 The same settings are available in the python modules as in the ProSHADE library; the example code below shows only a small selection of these (for full selection, please see the example files).
 Next, the user creates the **ProSHADE_run** object, constructor of which takes the settings object as its only argument and then proceeds to do all computations required by the settings in the settings object.
 The computations are done on this one line and if they take time, the execution of the script will be halted until ProSHADE is done computing.
-Once completed, the results can be retrieved from the **ProSHADE_run** object using the public accessor functions; the example code below shows how the symmetry functionality can be run and results retrieved.
+Once completed, the results can be retrieved from the **ProSHADE_run** object using the public accessor functions; the example code below shows how the symmetry functionality can be run and results retrieved - for examples of other functionalities and for more details, please see the *simpleAccess_...* example files.

 ```
-""" Import the system modules """
+""" Import numpy """
-import sys
 import numpy

-""" Import ProSHADE """
+""" Import ProSHADE (assumes installation through pip) """
-sys.path.append                               ( "/path/to/proshade/install/python3" ) # only needed if ProSHADE was installed locally
 import proshade

-""" Create the ProSHADE_settings object """
+""" Create the settings object """
-pSet                                          = proshade.ProSHADE_settings ()
+ps                                    = proshade.ProSHADE_settings ( )

-""" Set the settings for Symmetry detection """
+""" Set up the run """
-# Required values
-pSet.task                                     = proshade.Symmetry                     # The task ProSHADE is expected to perform
-pSet.verbose                                  = -1                                    # How verbose should the run be?
-Use -1 for absolute silence.
-pSet.setResolution                            ( 8.0 )                                 # The resolution to which computations are to be done.
-pSet.addStructure                             ( "./C2.pdb" )                          # The path to the structure to be processed.
+ps.task                               = proshade.Symmetry
+ps.verbose                            = -1;
+ps.setResolution                      ( 8.0 );
+ps.addStructure                       ( "/path/to/emd_5762.map" );

-""" Run the Symmetry task """
+""" Run ProSHADE """
-pRun                                          = proshade.ProSHADE_run ( pSet )        # Do the computations.
-This takes most of the time.
+rn                                    = proshade.ProSHADE_run ( ps )

+""" Retrieve results """
+symType                               = rn.getSymmetryType ( )
+symFold                               = rn.getSymmetryFold ( )
+symAxis                               = rn.getSymmetryAxis ( 0 )
+allCs                                 = rn.getAllCSyms     ( )

-""" Get the recommended symmetry """
+""" Print results (part I) """
-detectedSymType                               = proshade.getDetectedSymmetryType ( pRun ) # Retrieve the results.
-Takes minimum time as these are already computed
-detectedSymFold                               = proshade.getDetectedSymmetryFold ( pRun ) # Retrieve the results.
-Takes minimum time as these are already computed
-detectedSymAxes                               = proshade.getDetectedSymmetryAxes ( pRun ) # Retrieve the results.
-Takes minimum time as these are already computed
+print                                 ( "Found a total of " + str ( len ( allCs ) ) + " cyclic symmetries." )

-""" Print results """
+""" Print results (part II) """
-print ( "Detected symmetry " + str( detectedSymType ) + "-" + str( detectedSymFold ) + " with axes: " )
+print                                 ( "Detected symmetry " + str( symType ) + "-" + str( symFold ) + " with axes: " )
 print                                 ( "Fold      x         y         z       Angle     Height" )
-for iter in range ( 0, len( detectedSymAxes ) ):
-     print ( "  %s    %+1.3f    %+1.3f    %+1.3f    %+1.3f    %+1.4f" % ( detectedSymAxes[iter][0], detectedSymAxes[iter][1], detectedSymAxes[iter][2], detectedSymAxes[iter][3], detectedSymAxes[iter][4], detectedSymAxes[iter][5] ) )
+print                                 ( "  %s    %+1.3f    %+1.3f    %+1.3f    %+1.3f    %+1.4f" % ( float ( symAxis[0] ),
+                                                                                                     float ( symAxis[1] ),
+                                                                                                     float ( symAxis[2] ),
+                                                                                                     float ( symAxis[3] ),
+                                                                                                     float ( symAxis[4] ),
+                                                                                                     float ( symAxis[5] ) ) )

-""" Delete the C++ pointers """
+""" Release memory """
-del pRun
+del rn
-del pSet
+del ps
 ```

 ### Advanced access